Aruba

 Aruba is an island of stark contrasts where brilliant turquoise waters and white sand beaches surround dry windswept hills populated with tall cactus and the strangely twisted divi divi trees.

-Yet like the desert of the Old West, the barren terrain is strangely alluring and harmonizes perfectly with Aruba's brightly colored Dutch-style buildings.
+Like the desert of the Old West, the barren terrain is strangely alluring and harmonizes perfectly with Aruba's brightly colored Dutch-style buildings.

 One glance explains why Oranjestad is such a favorite cruise port.
 It's clean, brightly painted and the people are efficient and friendly.
+(How safe is Aruba?)

 The landmark red and white windmill located near Palm Beach may look brand new but De Olde Molen ("old windmill)" was built in Holland in 1804.
 It arrived here in the 1960s when it was shipped over and reconstructed as a restaurant.